tessercat/pbx-docs/security.md

 *and session ID*,
-but the module allows new connections if username and password are correct but session ID is different.
+but the module allows new connections if username and password are correct but session ID is different or missing.

 Also by default,
 the verto module